- Students who have completed 12 hours of college-level courses must have a 2.0 GPA to be admitted.

 - Students who have not been enrolled in a college for a semester or longer (excluding the summer) may be considered for admission on probation with less than a 2.0 GPA.

 - Students with less than 12 hours of college-level courses will be considered for admissions based on high school GPA & ACT/SAT.

 Apply for Admission

-- Request a transcript be sent to UT Martin from each college that you have previously attended.
+- Request an official transcript be sent to UT Martin from each college you have previously attended.

 What to expect once you have completed your admissions application

 - Check your e-mail often concerning any updates and other notifications we might send.